jmslbam/Taxonomy-TinyMCE/readme.txt

 Tested up to: 3.3
 Stable tag: 1.0

-This plugin replaces the description textarea with the build in TinyMCE WYSIWYG.
+This plugin replaces a taxonomy term description textarea with the buildin TinyMCE WYSIWYG.

 == Description ==

-This plugin replaces the description textarea with the build in TinyMCE WYSIWYG.
+This plugin replaces a taxonomy term description textarea with the buildin TinyMCE WYSIWYG.

 **Contributors**: